 - Typically not approved

 - Short Term course to count as a regular semester credit

 Grading mode change after the deadline

-- Grade change from letter to P/F typically not permitted unless there is a documented medical, mental health, or personal emergency situation
+A grade mode change from letter to pass/fail is typically not permitted unless there is a documented medical, mental health or personal emergency

 Requesting a deferral for the extension of coursework after the deadline